 Meet The Pastors

 The Reverend Dr. Grainger Browning, Jr. is the Senior Pastor of Ebenezer African Methodist Episcopal (A.M.E.)
-Church of Fort Washington, Maryland where the Right Reverend William P. DeVeaux is the Presiding Bishop of the Second Episcopal District and Rev. Dr. Ronald Braxton is the Presiding Elder of the Potomac District.
+Church of Fort Washington, Maryland where the Right Reverend Dr. James Levert Davis is the Presiding Bishop of the Second Episcopal District and Rev. Dr. Ronald Braxton is the Presiding Elder of the Potomac District.
 Pastor Browning was born in Cambridge, Massachusetts.
 He is married to the Reverend Dr. Jo Ann Browning, Co-Pastor of Ebenezer A.M.E.
-Church and is the proud father of one daughter, Candace Davis, a 2008 Graduate of Hampton University and current graduate student at Howard University, and grandfather of granddaughter, Imani.
-He is the father of Grainger III, a 2008 graduate of Morehouse College.
-Rev. Browning is also grandfather of Grainger IV and Kaylah.
+Church.
+He is the proud father of two young adult children, Morehouse College alumnus, Grainger III (wife, Courtney and grandchildren, Kaylah Jo Ann and Grainger IV) and daughter, Hampton University alumna, Candace Davis (husband, Andre, and granddaughter, Imani and grandson, Andre, III).

 Pastor Browning is a 1974 graduate of Hampton University, Hampton, Virginia earning a Bachelor of Science Degree in History-Education.
 He was awarded a Master of Divinity Degree in 1982 from Howard University Divinity School where he was awarded the Benjamin E. Mays Theological Fellowship and listed in Who’s Who in American Colleges and Universities.
 Additionally, he received Doctor of Divinity Degrees from Payne Theological Seminary, Wilberforce, Ohio and from the A.M.E.
 University in Monrovia, Liberia.
 Before being called into ministry, Pastor Browning was a high school educator with the Newton Massachusetts Public School System, serving as Department Chairperson in Social Science.
 While living in the Boston area, Rev. Browning was also Vice President of the Boston NAACP in 1982-1983.
 Pastor Browning is a member of the Omega Psi Phi Fraternity.